-Flowers are a mixed blessing, for allergy sufferers.
-They may be beautiful to behold, but many come with irritating pollen that can trigger itchy eyes, runny noses, and general miserableness.
-Fortunately not all flowers trigger allergies.
+Flowers are a mixed blessing for allergy sufferers.
+They may be beautiful to behold, but many come with irritating pollen that can trigger itchy eyes, runny noses, and general misery.
+Fortunately, not all flowers trigger allergies.
 It seems the more hybridized the plant, the less likely it will have a high level of pollen and the less irritating it will be.
-But there are still plenty of old-fashioned, high pollen flowers being grown.
-Thank goodness, or bees and other pollinators would be going hungry.
+But there are still plenty of old-fashioned, high-pollen flowers being grown.
+This is a good thing or else bees, and other pollinators would be going hungry.

 01 of 10